-- We will appropriately monitor internet use on all school-owned or provided internet enabled devices and personal devices which connect to the school network.
-This is achieved by: - Physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via monitoring approaches: - The DSL or DDSLs deputies will respond in line with the Safeguarding and Child Protection Policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+(supervision), monitoring internet and web access (reviewing logfile information) and active/pro-active technology monitoring services.

+- If a concern is identified via monitoring approaches, the DSL or DDSL will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.